Summer Camp 2023

 Process to apply:

-- You must first register and pay the non-refundable registration fee of $25 per girl.
+- You must first register and pay the non-refundable registration fee of $25 per participant.
 This is not covered by scholarship and must be paid in order to reserve a spot in camp.

 - Provide a written statement explaining why your family needs financial aid, and how it might impact your finances if you do not qualify for assistance.